 I was appointed as a Community Governor in November 2013, and with the change in structure to governing bodies, am now a Co-Opted governor.
 I am the link governor for Child Protection, Special Educational Needs and EAL.
 I currently have one child at the school, and my older two children have recently moved up into secondary school leaving Burlington Junior School in July 2015 and July 2016.

 I qualified as a social worker in 2003, and have worked as a social worker for the London Boroughs of Sutton and Hounslow since then, working both in Children &Families and Community Learning Disabilities teams.

-I am a co-opted governor with a son who is currently in Year 6 and 2 older daughters who are former Burlington pupils.
+I am a co-opted governor with a son and 2 daughters who are former Burlington pupils.

 I have lived in New Malden for over 30 years and work part-time as a clinic nurse in the Burns Unit at Chelsea and Westminster Hospital.

 I have recently joined the Governing Board in 2016 as a parent governor, with a son and daughter in the junior school and another daughter in the infants.
 I work for a financial systems consultancy in central London, and have lived in New Malden for over 30 years.

 I am a co-opted governor with responsibility for SEND and I am also a link governor for Year 5 in 2017-18.
 I have two sons in Burlington Junior School in Years 3 and 6.